-Auditing is permitted on a space-available basis without charge for full-time students (10-18 credits) in nonlaboratory courses, with the consent of the instructor and the Registrar at the regular registration period.
-Students on the McMinnville or Portland Campuses who are enrolled for fewer than 10 credits will be charged \$560 per credit for the course being audited.
-Students on those campuses enrolled for more than 18 credits will be charged \$560 per credit for the course being audited.
-DCE students pay \$220 per credit.
+Auditing courses (attending without earning credit) is permitted on a space-available basis in non-laboratory and non-paracurricular courses, with the consent of the instructor and the Registrar or Registration Office during the regular registration period.
+Students on the McMinnville or Portland Campuses who are enrolled for fewer than 10 credits or more than 18 credits will be charged a per credit fee for the course being audited.
+OCE students will be charged a per credit fee for all audited courses.
 All of these fees are nonrefundable.
-There will be no charge for senior citizens, at least age 65, under the definition of "Auditing a Course."
-There is no discount for senior citizens for courses with transcripted credit.
+All auditors must pay course fees, but these are refundable on the same schedule as all course fees.
 Recognition of an audit on the academic record signals that the student has been faithful in attending classes.
-Failure to attend regularly will be reported to the Registrar or Registration Office by the instructor, and the student will automatically be dropped from the course.
+Failure to attend regularly will be reported to the Registrar or Registration Office by the instructor, and the student will be administratively withdrawn from the course.
 No credit hours are earned for auditing courses.